How to ensure your mental wellbeing policy genuinely works for your employees

 Your strategy shouldn’t just focus on the things you need in place to help if and when your employees are having problems with mental wellbeing.
 Thinking about what you can do to positively encourage mental wellbeing pays dividends, too.
 In fact, it can be the support that makes the difference between happiness and unhappiness.

 Wholeheartedly encouraging shout-outs between colleagues and from managers to their team members makes a lot of difference.
-Recent research tells us that 80% of employees feel happiest at work if they feel appreciated.
+Our research tells us that 80% of employees feel happiest at work if they feel appreciated.
 You may choose to formalise your thank-yous into a monthly rewards and recognition scheme, or the roll-out could look a lot simpler: how about a Monday motivation thank you in your weekly planning huddle?

 Delivering change for the better